oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_data_connectivity_data_preview_actions_module.rst

                                                                                     </ul>
                                                                             </td>
                                                                 <td>
-                                            <div>It shows whether the extraction of this datastore will stop on error</div>
+                                            <div>It shows whether the extraction of this datastore will stop when an error occurs.</div>
                                             <div>Applicable when model_type is &#x27;DATA_STORE_ENTITY&#x27;</div>
                                                         </td>
             </tr>